dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 This tutorial assumes the following:

 *   You are familiar with OpenMAMA [core concepts](https://sftp.solacesystems.com/Portal_Docs/OpenMAMA_User_Guide/01_Introduction.html).
+    *   If not, see [this OpenMAMA guide](http://www.openmama.org/content/quick-start-guide) and [Solace OpenMAMA Hello World](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md).
 *   You are familiar with Solace [core concepts](http://dev.solacesystems.com/docs/core-concepts/).
 *   You have access to a properly installed OpenMAMA [release](https://github.com/OpenMAMA/OpenMAMA/releases).
     *   Solace middleware bridge with its dependencies is also installed
 *   You have access to a running Solace message router with the following configuration:
-    *   Enabled message VPN
+    *   Enabled Message VPN
-    *   Enabled client username
+    *   Enabled Client Username

-*   You have completed the [Solace OpenMAMA "Hello World" tutorial](https://github.com/dfedorov-solace/solace-openmama-hello-world).
+---

+## Goals

+The goal of this tutorial is to demonstrate basic messaging interactions using OpenMAMA with the **Solace middleware bridge**.
+This tutorial's samples are similar to the OpenMAMA's [mamapublisherc.c](https://github.com/OpenMAMA/OpenMAMA/blob/master/mama/c_cpp/src/examples/c/mamapublisherc.c) and [mamasubscriberc.c](https://github.com/OpenMAMA/OpenMAMA/blob/master/mama/c_cpp/src/examples/c/mamasubscriberc.c), but with a distinct focus on configuring OpenMAMA with **Solace message routers**.
+See the [Resources](#resources) section below for some further links to other OpenMAMA tutorials and examples.

+This tutorial will show you how to publish a message with one string field to a specific topic on a Solace message router using OpenMAMA C API.

+This tutorial will show you how to use OpenMAMA C API:
+* to build and send a message on a topic
+* to subscribe to a topic and receive a message

+## Installation

+Installation instructions for OpenMAMA can be found on [OpenMAMA Wiki](http://www.openmama.org/content/quick-start-guide#main).

+Simplified installation instructions for OpenMAMA with Solace middleware bridge [are available](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/install.md).

+For building OpenMAMA from source see [OpenMAMA Wiki](https://github.com/OpenMAMA/OpenMAMA/wiki/Build-Instructions).

+---

+## Getting Access to Solace Message Router

+There are two ways you can get hold of the **Solace message router**:
+- If your company has Solace message routers deployed, contact your middleware team to obtain the host name or IP address of a Solace message router to test against, a username and password to access it, and a VPN in which you can produce and consume messages.
-One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here](http://dev.solacesystems.com/docs/get-started/setting-up-solace-vmr_vmware/).
-By default the Solace VMR will run with the “default” message VPN configured and ready for messaging.
+- If you do not have access to a Solace message router, you will need to use the [Solace Virtual Router](http://www.solacesystems.com/products/solace-virtual-message-router).
+Go through the “[Set up a VMR](http://dev.solacesystems.com/get-started/vmr-setup-tutorials/setting-up-solace-vmr/)” tutorial to download and install it.
+By default the Solace VMR will run with the `“default”` message VPN configured and ready for messaging.

 Going forward, this tutorial assumes that you are using the Solace VMR.
 If you are using a different Solace message router configuration, adapt the instructions to match your configuration.

-Simplified installation instructions for OpenMAMA with Solace middleware bridge [are available](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/install.md).

----

-## Goals

-The goal of this tutorial is to demonstrate the most basic messaging interaction using OpenMAMA with the Solace middleware bridge.

-This tutorial will show you:
-* How to build and send a message on a topic
-* How to subscribe to a topic and receive a message

 ---